dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterHeaderedContentControl:** Provides the possibility to automatically align Headers and contents.
 - **ChapterButton:** Enhances the WPF Button to show an disabled image.
 The bound image will be shown monochrome if the button is disabled.
 - **ItemsPanel:** A UniformGrid with only one row or one column, depending on the orientation, which adds a spacing between the items.
-- **NumberBox:** Displays a TextBox to accept numeric values only, so the text can be bound to a numeric property directly without converting.
+- **ChapterNumberBox:** Displays a TextBox to accept numeric values only, so the text can be bound to a numeric property directly without converting.
 - **OptionButton:** A custom checkbox where a slider shows the checked and unchecked state.
 - **PasswordBox:** Hosts and enhances the WPF PasswordBox to be able to bind the password value and show info text in the background.
 - **Resizer:** Brings the possibility to resize every UI control manually by hold and drag the corners or sides.